pixijs/pixijs.com/docs/guides/components/graphics-fill.md

   .fill(newTexture);
 ```

-2. **Power of Two Textures**: Textures should be power-of-two dimensions for proper tiling in WebGL.
+2. **Power of Two Textures**: Textures should be power-of-two dimensions for proper tiling in WebGL1 (WebGL2 and WebGPU are fine).

 ## Fill with Gradients